-Members of the public had ready access to the material they requested regarding committee activities or procedures.
+Members of the public had access to up to date, accurate and relevant material regarding committee activities and procedures.

-Committee Office secretariats supported the eight legislative and general purpose standing committees, seven select committees, five joint committees and one joint select committee (see figure 11).
-As in the previous year, committees continued to experience a significant workload, with high numbers of inquiries and hearings, tapering as the 2019 election approached.
-The cost of the office in 2018–19 was $10.1m ($11.1 in 2017–18), with staff salaries comprising approximately 81 per cent of the office’s total expenses.
+Committee Office secretariats supported 16 legislation and references standing committees, nine Senate select committees, two joint select committees and five other joint committees (see figure 12).
+As in the previous year, secretariats experienced a demanding workload, with large numbers of inquiries and hearings taking place.
+The cost of the office in 2019–20 was $9.6m ($10.1m in 2018–19), with staff salaries comprising approximately 88 per cent of the office’s total expenses.

-The remaining costs continued to be administrative (for example, transport and accommodation for secretariat staff attending hearings, printing and venue hire).
-These administrative costs continue to be high due to the high numbers of interstate committee hearings.
+The remaining costs continued to be administrative (for example, printing, venue hire and transport and accommodation for secretariat staff attending hearings).
+These administrative costs reduced in the fourth quarter of the financial year due to the impact of the COVID-19 pandemic, largely as a result of a reduced number of interstate hearings.

 Committee secretariats provided administrative support to committees, including processing submissions, publishing material to committee websites and arranging hearings around Australia.
-Staff also analysed the evidence committees received, drafted briefing material and reports, arranged for the tabling and publication of reports, and assisted witnesses and others to participate in inquiries.
-Finally, secretariats provided advice to chairs and committee members, including in relation to matters which raised complex procedural issues.
+Staff analysed the evidence committees received, drafted briefing material and reports, arranged for the tabling and publication of reports, and assisted witnesses and others to participate in inquiries.
+In addition, secretariats provided procedural advice to chairs, committee members and other stakeholders.

-Again, comments made in the Senate when committee reports are tabled or debated indicated high levels of satisfaction with the quality of the advice and support provided by secretariats.
+Feedback from members of committees, made in the Senate when committee reports are tabled or debated, and provided informally during the course of the year, indicates that there are very high levels of satisfaction with the quality of the advice and support provided by secretariats.

 David Sullivan, Senior Clerk of Committees